roboogle/gtkmvc3/gtkmvco/docs/manual/op_types.rst

 used to notify observers that certain *events* occurred.

-To declare an *OP* as a signal, the value of the *OP* must be an instance of class ``gtkmvc.Signal``.
+To declare an *OP* as a signal, the value of the *OP* must be an instance of class ``gtkmvc3.Signal``.
 To notify an event, the model can then invoke method ``emit`` of the *OP*.
 Emitting a signal can carry an optional argument.

 For example: ::

- from gtkmvc import Model, Signal
+ from gtkmvc3 import Model, Signal

  # ----------------------------------------------------------------------
  class MyModel (Model):